 I was already reasonably aware about plastic waste reduction by the time I took the challenge.
 In addition, I was living in my own house at the time, so I had more control over my spending and consuming habits than when I lived with my parents.

-I was keen to know where I’m missing out and how hard it would be to further improve.
+I felt ready.
+I was keen to know where I’m missing out and how hard it would be to improve further.

 How did I do for Plastic Free April?

 Everyone braced for our respective grocery days.
 Even with avoiding plastic grocery bags, there’s still a substantial amount of plastic packaging involved in shopping for groceries.

 Living in the most urban location in the country does not do great things for your supermarket options.
 Vegetable packaging hit me the hardest on grocery days.

 2019 update: With the advent of zero waste groups in Malaysia since this challenge was undertaken, a few nearby supermarkets have begun offering some vegetables loose.
 I can now bring more bags from prior trips and re-use them for fresh produce purchases.
 Consumer pressure does make a difference, even if people are not 100% zero waste.
 More options opened up in less than 5 years!

 For efficiency reasons, I tended to buy certain things in bulk, for up to a year’s worth – ideally timed to take advantage of deals.
 Some of you might have the same habit.

 Unluckily for my Plastic Free April statistics, within the first week of the challenge I took delivery for a batch of personal care products.
 However, the rules are the rules, so I dutifully logged all of it.
 It did, however, make me think about whether I could easily live without some of it.

 How much of it really adds value to my personal care, and how much is due to the social pressure on women to look a certain way?
 The pressure is intense in Asia, and even someone who is unconventional like myself does not completely escape its pervasive influence.